bloomdevelop/weasel/README.md

 # Weasel
 Performance oriented bot for Stoat, written with just TypeScript and Bun.
 Possibly replacing Silk due how bad the codebase was it in the current state.

+**Note:** This project is still in the early stages of development and is not yet ready for production use.

 To install dependencies: